evanmcook/qlab-scripts/README.md

  - Add a page number to the beginning of a cue name.
 Works only on Group cues.

 ### The Palmer Hefferan indent special
- - Indents a series of fades to match with [Palmer's](https://www.palmerhefferan.com/) visual style of programming a series of fades that all target the same audio file.
+ - Indents a series of Fade cues to match with [Palmer's](https://www.palmerhefferan.com/) visual style of programming a series of fades that all target the same audio file.

 ## Novelties